-This operating segment has been set up with the aim of providing specialised and structured management of the real estate assets accumulated by the Group as a result of the economic crisis in Spain.
-It includes primarily lending to real estate developers and foreclosed real estate assets.
+This operating segment has been set up with the aim of providing specialised and structured management of the real estate assets accumulated by the Group as a result of the economic crisis in

+Spain.
+It includes primarily lending to real estate developers (which was previously included in the Spain segment) and foreclosed real estate assets (which were previously included in the Corporate Center).